Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ## Operation of the navigational buttons of the app

-Each of the five pages contains buttons that allow the user to go to any other page of the app.<br>
+Each of the five pages contains a navigation bar whose buttons allow the user to go to any other page of the app.<br>

-The landing page is different to the other four pages in that it has four buttons the user can tap to go to any other page.<br>
+The `<LandingPage/>` is different to the other four pages in that it has no navigation bar.
+Instead it has four buttons the user can tap to go to any other page.<br>

 Each of the other four pages has a navigation bar at the bottom that includes two buttons: